 Referrals help bring more customers to websites without the need to spend a dime.
 And it is a scheme that can help companies get exponential growth- all by using its existing customers!
 An intelligent reward-based referral scheme can grow your eCommerce site beyond leaps and bounds.

 Verified reviews are as important as product descriptions.
 Unlike everything else, this is not something that you can just go out there and buy.
-However, if you have a reward system that gives users a point for every 10 verified review or something, not only will more people who buy products on your website, write honest reviews, but people who come searching for goods will get a better picture of what they are about to buy- this would directly boost your sales and result in lesser returns.
+However, if you have a reward system that gives users a point for every 10 verified reviews or something, not only will more people who buy products on your website, but will write honest reviews.
+People who come searching for goods will get a better picture of what they are about to buy.
+This tactic would directly boost your sales and result in lesser returns.

-Conquering the world alone is a big task, and since you are no Napoleon, it is better that you take the help of others.
-You can partner with different types of existing sites to boost sales- such as affiliate marketing websites, advertising websites, review websites, blogs, coupon websites, and more!
+You can partner with different types of existing sites to boost sales; such as affiliate marketing websites, advertising websites, review websites, blogs, coupon websites, and more.

-As per records, almost 53% of the web traffic was through mobile phones in 2018.
-This figure will only grow as smartphones and data packs become cheaper.
+As per Gs.statcounter.com, almost 48.62% of the web traffic was through mobile phones in October 2020.
+This figure will only grow as smartphones and data packs are becoming cheaper.
 Smartphones have also become faster and produce a better experience than earlier.
 Being much cheaper than computers, and their easy availability makes them particularly popular in developing countries.
 This is the reason why if you want to increase sales in your eCommerce website, you need to optimise it for an amazing mobile viewing experience to carry forward all the features that are available when accessing it from a desktop.

 Boosting sales is the best way to have an edge above your competition.
-The greater the customer base you have, the lower the margins you can keep, while still keeping prices low enough to attract more customers, and making enough profits.
+The greater the customer base you have, the lower the margins you can keep.
+Make sure that your prices are attractive enough for your target customer base.